kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

      the axis numbers.
 These numbers follow the FITS standard, i.e. they start with 1.
      If the data
      has only two axes then it is possible to swap the axes.
 This method can be used in combination with an external prompt function.
-If the data hase more than two axes, then the default value for the axis numbers *axnr1=1* and *axnr2=2*.
+If the data has more than two axes, then the default value for the axis numbers *axnr1=1* and *axnr2=2*.
 One can also enter the names of the axes.
 The input is case insensitive and a minimal match is applied to the axis names found